thefrontside/frontside.com/src/blog/2022-01-24-backstage-with-vscode.md

 ![open-folder-container](/img/2022-01-24-backstage-devcontainer/remote-containers-open.png)

 VSCode will detect that you do not have dev container configurations yet and prompt you to select a predefined container.
-You can go ahead and select any of the, as you'll be replacing all of those configurations later.
+You can go ahead and select any of them, as you'll be replacing all of those configurations later.

 Once you make your selection, VSCode will create configuration files in the `.devcontainer` directory, build the container according to those files, and launch your workspace in the container.
 (You can go to your Docker Desktop dashboard to confirm that the new container is running.)

 If you change your dev container configuration, you can run `Remote-Containers: Rebuild Container`.
-When you are ready to exit out of your dev container, run `Remote-Containers: Reopen Folder Locally`.
+And when you are ready to exit out of your dev container, run `Remote-Containers: Reopen Folder Locally`.

 Now that you know how to launch and exit out of dev containers, you need to add configurations to run Backstage.

 ## Docker Compose - Postgres